 Yearning for Union - friendship, support & stimulation

-Withdrawing from association with those who remain oblivious and obstinate about the pain and suffering caused by demanding innocent animals and the environment be sacrificed for no more cause than satisfying corrupt appetites, can be extremely difficult, not to mention painful.
+Withdrawing from association with those who remain oblivious and obstinate about the pain and suffering caused by demanding innocent animals and the environment to be sacrificed for no more justification than satisfying corrupt appetites, can be extremely difficult, not to mention painful.
 The social isolation alone can be crippling, even beyond bearable for many.
 As a result; as if sheep, many who adopt a cruelty-free diet and lifestyle soon find themselves instinctively running back to the flock – trying once again to ‘hide within the territory of figurative ‘wolves.’

 Untangling our emotions, affections and loyalties entwined within family and friendship circles that teem with tradition and expectations, as well as, outright condemnation for our new-found ethical and conscious diet and lifestyle can be experienced in one of two ways.
-Either as a major relief – a weight off our shoulders; or on the opposite end of the scale, as bereavement, loss, rejection or major trauma.
+Either as a major relief – a weight off our shoulders; or on the opposite end of the scale – as bereavement, loss, rejection or major trauma.
 It is not uncommon for those transitioning to the communitarian lifestyle and love-style to even experience this ‘growing apart’ as a major crisis.
 Yet as the majority of communitarians will attest, it is not impossible to survive and heal by making new relationships with those who share our same values, missions and goals.

 From Separation to Unity